NeelakandanNC/NeelakandanNC/README.md

 ### Projects

 **[ZeraPortfolio Advisor](https://github.com/NeelakandanNC/ZeraPortfolio)** — Post-market intelligence for your Zerodha portfolio
 A swarm of 4 Gemini agents (geopolitical · fundamental · risk · synthesis) orchestrated via **Google ADK** and `asyncio.TaskGroup` fan-out.
-Pulls live holdings from Zerodha Kite, fundamentals from Screener.in, and geopolitical signals from a World Monitor sidecar.
+Pulls live holdings from Zerodha Kite, fundamentals from Screener.in, geopolitical signals from a World Monitor sidecar.
 Produces a Bloomberg-dark daily report, renders HTML → PDF via WeasyPrint, delivers to WhatsApp via Twilio. `FastAPI · React 18 · Neon Postgres · APScheduler`

 **[Ydhya / TriageAI](https://github.com/NeelakandanNC/TriageAI)** — Clinical decision support for rural junior doctors
 XGBoost classifier trained on a **real 20,000-row clinical dataset** — not synthetic, not a demo.
 Google ADK multi-agent backend analyzes vitals + symptoms + co-morbidities, flags complications with clinical rationale, warns at resource thresholds, and routes escalations to the right specialist.
 Validated and iterated with practicing doctors during the NSCIF finals.